molumitu/molumitu.github.io/_pages/about.md

 ---

 # GPA & Awards
-🎓 I received my B.Eng. degree from Tsinghua University with a GPA of 3.78/4.0 🎓 I am currently pursuing my Ph.D. with a graduate GPA of 3.93/4.0.
+- 🎓 I received my B.Eng. degree from Tsinghua University with a GPA of 3.78/4.0.
+- 🎓 I am currently pursuing my Ph.D. with a graduate GPA of 3.93/4.0.
-🏅 I have been recognized with the Comprehensive Excellence Award and named an Outstanding Graduate of Tsinghua University (Top 10\%).
+- 🏅 I have been recognized with the Comprehensive Excellence Award and named an Outstanding Graduate of Tsinghua University (Top 10\%).
-🏅 I was awarded the 2025 National Graduate Scholarship (Top 0.2\% nationwide).
+- 🏅 I was awarded the 2025 National Graduate Scholarship (Top 0.2\% nationwide).

 # News & Updates
-- **2025-09**: BOOM and MPGE are accepted by NeurIPS 2025.
+- **2025-09**: BOOM and MPGE are accepted by NeurIPS 2025!
-- **2025-08**: BPO is accepted by IEEE TNNLS.
+- **2025-08**: BPO is accepted by IEEE TNNLS!
+- **2025-05**: PINPE is accepted by IEEE RAL!

 ## 🤝 Let's Collaborate!

-💡 I'm always open to **research collaborations**, particularly in areas such as **Reinforcement Learning** and **Embodied AI**.
+I'm always open to **research collaborations**, particularly in areas such as **Reinforcement Learning** and **Embodied AI**.
 If you're exploring innovative ideas, feel free to reach out — I'd love to hear from you and explore potential synergies!

 ---